Saving and Retrieving data

 The data storage connector has two key operations - the ability to "get" and "set" data.

 To see if a record field has changed (we'll use Account "type" in Salesforce for this example), you'll need to save a copy of the record each time it updates.

 Every update, compare the account type to the saved type using the boolean condition connector, and if it's changed - then take an action.
 (In this example we'll send ourselves a Slack message)

-Step 1.
-Create a workflow that gets an Account from Salesforce, including the account type.
+Create a workflow that gets an Account from Salesforce, including the account type:

 Mark a record as having been synced

-Marking a record has having been "synced" or "processed" is another common use-case.
+Marking a record as having been "synced" or "processed" is another common use-case.
 Every time a record is synced, you can save a key indicating that is the case.

 Step 1.
 Create a workflow that gets a record from Salesforce, using a manual trigger.